-- Member Generation Dispatchers raise all available online generating units to full output (Emergency Maximum). - Member Generation Dispatchers start up all offline generation and ramp to full output (Emergency Maximum), utilizing the communication methods below: - o Generators that can be online in less than 30-minutes should start immediately upon receipt of the ALL-CALL and then notify PJM Dispatch when they are on-line. - o Generators that require more than 30-minutes to be on-line should call the PJM dispatcher prior to initiating the start sequence.

-- Member Curtailment Service Providers with Load Management (Pre-Emergency and/or Emergency) reduce load immediately when dispatched. - Transmission/Generation Dispatchers notify management of the emergency procedure and that they should consider the use of public appeals to conserve electricity usage. - Member dispatchers notify governmental agencies, as applicable. - · Upon cancellation of this procedure: - o Units that have not started should abort their start if possible. - o Online units should return to following SCED basepoints as well as any regulation or reserve assignments.
+- Member Generation Dispatchers raise all available online generating units to full output (Emergency Maximum). - Member Generation Dispatchers start up all offline generation and ramp to full output (Emergency Maximum), utilizing the communication methods below: - o Generators that can be online in less than 30-minutes should start immediately upon receipt of the ALL-CALL and then notify PJM Dispatch when they are on-line. - o Generators that require more than 30-minutes to be on-line should call the PJM dispatcher prior to initiating the start sequence. - Member Curtailment Service Providers with Load Management (Pre-Emergency and/or Emergency) reduce load immediately when dispatched. - Transmission/Generation Dispatchers notify management of the emergency procedure and that they should consider the use of public appeals to conserve electricity usage. - Member dispatchers notify governmental agencies, as applicable. - Upon cancellation of this procedure: - o Units that have not started should abort their start if possible. - o Online units should return to following SCED basepoints as well as any regulation or reserve assignments. - Deploy All Resource Action is identified as a trigger to load Non-Retail Behind the Meter Generation.